 warning icons that indicate discovery errors () on maps.
 In the Edit mode, you can modify the business service by

 manually adding or removing CIs, resolving connections, and so on.
 For more information about

-modifying business services in the Edit mode, see Fix errors in individual business service maps.
+modifying business services in the Edit mode, see Complete and troubleshoot maps in Service Mapping.

 You can show additional information for a CI or business service itself by displaying its